siriusphp/stratum/README.md

 2. **Traits**.
 Traits overcome the limitations of inherintance but they don't have an inheritance mechanism and you can't have multiple levels of traits on the same object (ie: on class `SomeClass` that uses `TraitA` and `TraitB` which both implement method `foo()` you cannot make `TraitA::foo()` call `TraitB::foo()`)
 3. **Event systems**.
 Although very good at what they do event systems require you to write lots of code for everything that requires interaction with the event system.
 4. **Command busses**.
 Command busses allow you to change the behaviour of the system by having different functions respond to a command but composing these function is very easy.
 Think of a `getLatestPosts` command  that should retrieve the posts from database; you attach a callback to that command but later you want to implement a cache mechanism (ie: query the cache first and delegate to the previous callback if items are not in cache)
 5. **AOP** (Aspect Oriented Programming).
-AOP is difficult because of the terminology and implementations are "heavy". http://go.aopphp.com/ is on of such implementations
+AOP is difficult because of the terminology and implementations are "heavy". http://go.aopphp.com/ is ones of such implementations

 Having said that, I must warn you that the `Sirius\Decorators` is not flawless and has some trade-offs (very small).